 Knowing full well that they were opening a pandora’s box when they approved the linguistic/cultural domain, what brought them to their decision?
 Not to mention that if they also approve the other, .ct, regional TLD that Catalunya also applied for, Catalunya in essence, as far as the internet is concerned, will look like any other country.

 In November of 2004, ICANN contacted the Spanish Government, asking whether there were any objections to the proposed .cat domain.
-In response, during a senate session, Jose Montillo, Minister of Industry, Tourism and Commerce, stated that “It is not the government who authorizes or refuses domains.”
-He also pointed out that only states recognized by the United Nations are eligible for a National, or top level domain.
+In response, during a senate session, Jose Montillo, Minister of Industry, Tourism and Commerce, stated that “It is not the government who authorises or refuses domains.”
+He also pointed out that only states recognised by the United Nations are eligible for a National, or top level domain.
 And that was that as far as the Spanish government is concerned.

 Because securing the .ct domain is no easy task given the demanding ISO-3166 requirements, Catalunya’s nationalists are still trying, but they were able to land the sponsored .cat domain.
-To get a sponsored domain, one must have a special community behind it, which will in turn decide which individuals, organizations or entities can register under the said domain, depending on whether they belong in the community or not.
+To get a sponsored domain, one must have a special community behind it, which will in turn decide which individuals, organisations or entities can register under the said domain, depending on whether they belong in the community or not.
 PuntoCat, a Catalan association formed for the purpose sponsoring .cat, was able to collect 68,000 signatures not only requesting the domain, but also reinforcing the existence of the required community.
 So far so good.
 Let’s take a look at an excerpt of PuntoCat’s application to the ICANN.

 This is PuntoCat’s introduction, explaining why the sTLD exist in the first place.
 But why an sTLD for Catalunya?
 “It is only natural therefore that puntCAT applies for a .cat sTLD.
 The Internet is a lot of things, but probably the most important is a communication space (and means)…” Essentially, the idea behind the .cat domain is to create a communication medium that would help bring together members of its community under one roof.